oschweitzer/learning-resources/react_lesson.md

     let persons = null;
     if (this.state.showPersons) {
       persons = (
-        // here we are defining our data (default value of the context is doesn't really matter then)
+        // here we are defining our data (default value of the context doesn't really matter then)
         <MyContext.Provider value={{ data: 'my data' }}>
           <Persons
             persons={this.state.persons}